Program

 • Node registry binding sensors to parcels

-• Trust-scored parcel state output
+• Trust-scored parcel state output with penalty log

 5. Governance enforcement (v0.5)